microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 -	Next, select “Start with TypeSpec for Microsoft 365 Copilot” to define your agent using TypeSpec.
 -	Next, select the folder where you want the toolkit to scaffold the agent project.
 -	Next, give an application name like - “RepairServiceAgent” and select Enter to complete the process.
 You will get a new VSCode window with the agent project preloaded.

-Step 2: Sign into the Microsoft 365 Agents Toolkit
+## Step 2: Sign into the Microsoft 365 Agents Toolkit

+You'll need to sign into the Microsoft 365 Agents Toolkit inorder to upload and test your agent from within the toolkit.

 -	In project window, select the Microsoft 365 Agents Toolkit icon again from the left side menu.
 This will open the toolkit’s activity bar with sections like Accounts, Environment, Development etc.
 -	Under Accounts section select “Sign in to Microsoft 365”.
 This will open a dialog from the editor to sign in or create a Microsoft 365 developer sandbox or cancel.
 Select “Sign in”.
 -	In the virtual machine, the credentials to log into the Microsoft 365 tenant will be given in the same “Resources” panel where this instruction is, under title “Azure portal”.
 Use the username and password provided.
 Make sure you use the copy text instruction.